gpg/gpg4win/doc/README-BETA-en.txt

 --------

 - Claws Mail: Version 3.6.0cvs7
-  NNTP- and IMAP-Support has been further worked on by Gg4win but is not yet available.
-  On the Claws Mail side, work has continued on the SSL support, but there are still problems with the Windows version.
-  During 2008 it is expected to finalize the integration of SSL, NNTP and IMAP for the Windows-Version of Claws Mail.
+  Main new features: Support of SSL, NNTP and IMAP in the Windows-Version of Claws Mail.

 - GpgOL: This component has been comprehensively updated.